History of The Friends of the UNCG Libraries

 The Friends of the UNCG Libraries also supports the efforts of the University Libraries to fulfill its mission of providing support to teaching and research.
 Membership money provides support for Special Collections and University Archives and for other projects, including the acquisition of books and other materials for the Libraries' collections.

-This presentation, prepared for the 2009 annual dinner, offers a perspective on the Friends' history and current activities.
+This presentation, prepared for the 2009 annual dinner, offers a perspective on the Friends' history and recent activities.